turboapps/docs/deploying/to_turbo_server/g-turbo_plugin_and_turbo_console.md

 ##### Command line flags

-The Turbo Plugin installs an application called Turbo Sandbox Manager that runs on startup.
-This application can be found in the install directory of the Turbo Plugin.
+The Turbo Client installs an application called Turbo Sandbox Manager that runs on startup.
+This application can be found in the install directory of the Turbo Client.
 There is a command line interface for this application.

 **Spoon-Sandbox.exe [Option]**